yrccondor/wp-webauthn/readme.txt

 === WP-WebAuthn ===
 Contributors: axton
 Donate link: https://flyhigher.top/about
-Tags: u2f, fido, fido2, webauthn, login, security, password, authentication Requires at least: 5.0
+Tags: u2f, fido, fido2, webauthn, passkey, login, security, password, authentication Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.3
-Stable tag: 1.2.8
+Stable tag: 1.3.0
 Requires PHP: 7.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WP-WebAuthn enables passwordless login through FIDO2 and U2F devices like FaceID or Windows Hello for your site.
+WP-WebAuthn enables passwordless login through FIDO2 and U2F devices like Passkey, FaceID or Windows Hello for your site.

 == Description ==

 WebAuthn is a new way for you to authenticate in web.
-It helps you replace your passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more.
+It helps you replace your passwords with devices like Passkeys, USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more.
 Using WebAuthn, you can login to your a website with a glance or touch.

-When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.**
+When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.** If your device supports Passkey, your authenticator can roam seamlessly across multiple devices for a more convenient login experience.

 WP-WebAuthn is a plug-in for WordPress to enable WebAuthn on your site.
 Just download and install it, and you are in the future of web authentication.